-The True Shelf-Life of Cooking Oils,
+Transcript: The True Shelf Life of Cooking Oils

-So, if you made a batch of walnut oil on January 1st 2012, the best-before date printed on the bottle from that batch would be 12 months later, January 1, 2013.
-Now this is making some pretty strict assumptions.
-This is based you are keeping the oil in the refridgerator in a airtight, dark containiner, so it’s not exposed to air, room temperature, or light, particularly after it’s opened.
+So, if you made a batch of walnut oil on January 1, 2012, the best-before date printed on the bottle from that batch would be 12 months later—January 1, 2013.
+Now, this is making some pretty strict assumptions.
+This is assuming you are keeping the oil in the refrigerator in a airtight, dark container, so it’s not exposed to air, room temperature, or light—particularly after it’s opened.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.